Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

 But adulthood obesity is a much more complex problem and whilst the way we are raised and the habits we pick up in childhood contribute to our weight in adulthood, there are many more trends and reasons as to why someone has become overweight or obese as an adult.

-Areas such as behaviour, environment, genetics, health and even gender can be contributing factors to why we have a raised BMI and are obese or overweight.
+Areas such as behaviour, environment, genetics, health and even gender can be contributing factors to why we are obese or overweight.

 What’s the overall picture of obesity in the UK?